did-app/did-elixir/README.md

 end
 ```

-Create a session controller to handle updating the users session when a user logs in or out.
+Create a session controller to handle updating the users session when a user signs in or out.
 Add to `lib/my_notes_web/controllers/session_controller.ex`.

 ```elixir